Chart Color Schemes

 Moss Vale ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Moss Vale's cultural diversity was found to be below average, with 87.7% of its population being Australian citizens, born in Australia (81.9%), and speaking English only at home (91.1%).
-Christianity was the predominant religion in Moss Vale, comprising 56.1% of the population.
-Notably, Judaism was overrepresented, making up 0.2% compared to 0.3% across the Rest of NSW.
+Moss Vale's cultural diversity was found to be below average, with 87.7% of its population being Australian citizens, born in Australia (81.9%), speaking English only at home (91.1%).
+Christianity is the predominant religion in Moss Vale, comprising 56.1% of the population.
+The most notable overrepresentation was seen in Judaism, which makes up 0.2% compared to 0.3% across Rest of NSW.

 Frequently Asked Questions - Diversity